BroodingMawlek/wordpress/app-ha/README.md

 #Prerequisites
-Manually create wp_config_bucket S3 bucket in eu-west2 region and copy install_wp.sh to root.
+Manually create wp_config_bucket S3 bucket in eu-west2 region and copy wp-config.php to root.
 Bucket name in app-ha/install_wp.sh must be correct

 Create a parameter called AmazonCloudWatch-linux in SSM Parameter store and copy the contents of AmazonCloudWatch-linux to the value